subwaymatch/typefolio/README.md

 ## License Information

 * Feel free to use it in a personal/commercial project.
-* No resell in template/theme markets allowed!
+* Please do not resell in template/theme markets!
 * I've purchased the images from various sources (mainly Shutterstock), and I don't have extended licenses for most of them.
 In other words, **you can't use the placeholder images as-is**.